toddledev/documentation/docs/15-connecting-data/02-working-with-apis/index.md

 ---
 title: Working with APIs
-description: Configure API endpoints in Nordcraft by setting methods, URLs, headers, parameters and body content to send and receive external data in your Nordcraft application.
+description: Set up API endpoints in Nordcraft with custom methods, URLs, headers, and payloads to send and receive external data.
 ---

 # Working with APIs